a-b-street/abstreet/docs/articles/map/article.md

     to preserve lots of out-of-bounds geometry.
   - Area polygons are intersected with the boundary polygon using the `clipping` crate
+- `lib.rs`: Remove cul-de-sacs (roads that begin and end at the same intersection), because they mess up parking hints and pathfinding.
 - `lib.rs`: Apply parking hints from a King County GIS blockface dataset
   - Match each blockface to the nearest edge of a road
   - Interpret the metadata to assign on-street parking there or not
 - `lib.rs`: Apply offstreet parking hints from a King County GIS dataset
   - Match each point to the building containing it, plumbing through the number of spots
-- `lib.rs`: Apply sidewalk presence hints from a King County GIS dataset
+- `lib.rs`: **Disabled**: Apply sidewalk presence hints from a King County GIS dataset
   - Match each sidewalk line to the nearest edge of a road
   - Update the road to have a sidewalk on none, one, or both sides
 - `lib.rs` using the `gtfs` crate: Load bus route info from GTFS
-- `neighborhoods.rs`: Load neighborhood polygons from an extra geojson file
-  - If the polygon isn't completely in-bounds, just remove it
+- `lib.rs` using the `srtm` module: Load (extremely poor quality) elevation data

 ## RawMap to InitialMap

-The remainder of map construction is done in the `map_model` crate, driven by the `precompute.sh` script.
+The remainder of map construction is done in the `map_model` crate.
 There's one intermediate structure between `RawMap` and `Map`, called `InitialMap`.

-- `raw.rs`: Apply manually-defined fixes
-  - There's a separate crate, `map_editor`, that displays RawMaps and allows me to manually specify fixes for weird geometry problems.
-  - The `MapFixes` can delete roads and intersections, then create new ones with custom tags and geometry.
-Sometimes OSM's model of a complicated intersection is so hard to use that it's easier to just start over from scratch.
-  - There's also a fix to merge short roads.
-This arbitrarily deletes one intersection connected to the short road, then extends the geometry of all roads connected to the other.
 - `make/remove_disconnected.rs`: Remove disconnected roads
   - Just floodfill from some road, assuming all roads are bidirectional, to get different partitions.
   - Remove roads from all but the largest partition
-  - Also remove cul-de-sacs (roads that begin and end at the same intersection), because they mess up parking hints and pathfinding.
 - `make/initial/mod.rs` and `make/initial/lane_specs.rs`: Interpret OSM tags to
   figure out what lanes are on each side of each road, also figuring out the total width of the road.